monash-human-power/dashboard/server/service/README.md

 This allows us to start DAShboard `server` when our Raspberry Pi boots up and be able to restart the script if the program crashes.

+Note:
+We do not necessarily need to run dashboard client separately, `server.js` also serves the front-end using the built image from `client/build`.
+The front-end can then be accessed at port 5000.
+Hence, we can run dashboard by only running `dashboard_server.service`.

 ## Usage
 Run `install.sh` to add `dashboard_server` to the `~/.config/systemd/user/` folder on the OS system.